tacman/mailtrap/sfcasts/cli-command-email.md

 We've done the prep work for our reminder email feature.
 Now, let's actually create and send the emails!

-First, in `templates/email`, the new email template will be super similar to `booking_confirmation.html.twig`.
-So, copy that file and name it `booking_reminder.html.twig`.
+In `templates/email`, the new email template will be super similar to `booking_confirmation.html.twig`.
+Copy that file and name it `booking_reminder.html.twig`.
 Inside, I don't want to spend too much time on this, so just change the accent title to say "Coming soon!".
-Good enough.
+Ship it!
+Accidental space pun!

 The logic to send the emails needs to be something we can schedule to run every hour or every day.
 Perfect job for a CLI command!
 At your terminal, run: